How to Dry Clothes With an Iron

 If the clothes are very wet and you are worried about damaging your them, you can always try other alternatives to dry clothes faster without a dryer, such as to dry them with a hairdryer.
 To do this, hold up the item of clothing with a hanger so that you don't burn your hands.
 Put the hairdryer on to hot and blast it on the clothing, but not too close.
 If you are too close it will stop the circulation of cool air coming in to the hairdryer and the motor will overheat.
 Try to make the clothes billow so that the hot air hits as much surface area as possible.

-If you'd like to read similar articles to How to Dry Clothes With an Iron, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to Dry Clothes With an Iron, we recommend you visit our Home cleaning category.